 g) At move-out time, any changes to the room’s condition indicated on the room assessment form, are the resident’s responsibility and may involve a damage charge being imposed.
 If a damage charge is imposed, an invoice will be issued to the resident with an administrative fee.
 (Refer to 6 below, Administration Fee)

-h) The Director of Administrative Services will review all rooms that are vacated.
-If the Director discovers unreported damages, the resident is held responsible.
+h) The Executive Director will review all room assessments.
+If the Executive Director discovers unreported damages, the resident is held responsible.

-i) If the resident does not agree with the Proctor’s assessment of the room, then the Proctor will bring this to the attention of the Director of Administrative Services for a final determination.
+i) If the resident does not agree with the Proctor’s assessment of the room, then the Proctor will bring this to the attention of the Executive Director for a final determination.

 An Administration fee of $25.00 is charged on all invoices to a resident or house regardless of the amount of the original charge.
 This fee covers the extra administration costs of procuring the necessary clean-up, repairs (where applicable), invoicing, receipting, and other accounting duties performed.
 This also applies to any damage or clean-up charged against the caution fee at year-end.